April 2019 Employment Law Update: Are You Meeting Minimum Requirements?

 - Remind your staff about the pensions increases

 - Review your payslips to ensure they are compliant

 - Review statutory payments with your payroll provider

-Make sure that you are paying your teams the right amount of money.
+Make sure that you are paying your teams the correct amount of money.
 A correctly remunerated team is a happy team, and a happy team is a productive team.
-If you have any questions on this year’s statutory payment increases or need advice or support on other HR matters, please do not hesitate to get in touch by emailing, [email protected], or phoning 02382 025160.
+If you have any questions on this year’s statutory payment increases and the April 2019 Employment Law Update or need advice or support on other HR matters, please do not hesitate to get in touch by emailing, [email protected], or phoning 02382 025160.

 Don’t keep it a secret

 Did you find this blog useful?
 Think you have fellow business owners that would too?
 Feel free to share or ‘like’ using social media buttons to the left.

 Did you enjoy reading this blog? if so please sign up so you can receive them directly to your inbox each week ... keep your FOMO in check.